-We directly source beans from selected growers in Peru, Sumatra where we try to help a budding coffee industry.
+We directly source Certified Organic & Fairtrade coffee beans from selected growers in Peru and Sumatra where we support a budding coffee industry.
 We also procure beans via third party from Ethiopia.

 COOPCHEBI was formed from a conglomerate of plantations from mostly 6 brothers, plantation workers and a number of cousins in 2001.
 The original plantation was set up by Hector Marin and his wife Rosa in 1942.

 In 1990 the predecessor of COOPCHEBI was the first grower’s group in Peru to export their own coffee in order to add value.
 They were one of the first to become fully organic certified and in tradition of their father accepted organic agriculture and looking after the environment as a social and moral responsibility.

 Today, COOPCHEBI specializes in the production of high-quality and specialty coffees with 100% Arabica varieties and Geisha specialties, adapting to the requirements of their customers with social and environmental responsibility, and always with the same vision of quality and continuously innovating to conquer new customers and new tastes.